How Costco thrives in the Amazon era

 Throwback business

-The world's second largest retailer by sales gets roughly three-quarters of its profit from $60 to $120 annual subscription fees.
+Costco gets roughly three-quarters of its profit from $60 to $120 annual subscription fees.
+It's the world's second largest retailer by sales, though Amazon's overall revenue -- including its cloud business -- is higher than Costco's.

 Members pony up for the subscription because they believe they can make it back over the year by buying cheap stuff in bulk, like giant jugs of ketchup and mayonnaise.

-Note: Clarification: This story has been updated to clarify that Costco is a larger retailer than Amazon, though Amazon generates more overall revenue than Costco.